xero/evangelion.obsidian/README.md

 ![screenshot](preview.png)

-a theme for [obsidian](https://obsidian.md) inspired by neon genesis evangelion.
+a ui theme and colorscheme for [obsidian](https://obsidian.md) inspired by neon genesis evangelion.

-> **note:** i built this theme for the ipad version of the app.
-> it's tested it on desktop and mobile, but is a tablet 1st theme.

 ##  previews